brainiak/brainiak.github.io/tutorials/index.md

   <h4>Google Colaboratory</h4>
   To only run the tutorials, you can use Google Colaboratory.
 You only need a web browser.
 No other installation is necessary.
 Follow the Colab instructions below.
 A few notes:

-  1. There is a setup that needs to be completed (install brainiak and dependencies, and download data).
+  1. There is a setup that needs to be completed (install brainiak and dependencies, and [download data](#data-downloads)) each time you run the tutorials.
 This can take between 5-15 minutes depending on the size of the dataset you download.
-  2. Google Colab, has a session timeout of 12 hours (with browser kept open).
+  2. Google Colab has a session timeout of 12 hours (with browser kept open).
 After 12 hours, you will need to redo the setup to run a tutorial.
 If the browser window is closed it will reset in 90 minutes.
-  3. When running tutorials that cover the advanced methods (Inter Subject Correlations and Shared Response Model, that use the Pieman dataset), you may want to reduce the number of subjects to 5.
-This will ensure that the data does not exceed the available memory.
+  3. When running tutorials that cover Inter-Subject Correlations and the Shared Response Model (which use the Pieman dataset), you should reduce the number of subjects to 5.
+This will ensure that the data do not exceed the available memory.

   **Instructions**
   - In Google Chrome go to: colab.research.google.com
-  - In the window Click on the Github tab (May need to select File->Open_Notebook for window to appear)
+  - In the window click on the Github tab (May need to select File->Open_Notebook for window to appear)

     ![alt](/tutorials/img/colab-01.jpeg){:width="800px"}